 94th Season / Subscription Concert No.6

 Guest conductor Kenneth Woods leads this program, which begins with Haydn’s cheerful Symphony No.96—one of the twelve great “London” symphonies that rounded out his career as a symphonist.
-We then welcome back violin soloist Henning Kraggerud, an audience favorite who is making his fifth appearance with the Madison Symphony Orchestra.
-He previously appeared here in 2009 (Sibelius’s Violin Concerto), 2011(Tchaikovsky’s Violin Concerto), 2013 (Mozart’s Violin Concerto No.4), and 2016 (Bruch’s Violin Concerto No.1 and excerpts from his own composition Equinox).
-Here he performs the beloved Mendelssohn concerto.
+We then welcome Blake Pouliot, a brilliant young Canadian violinist, who will make his Madison Symphony Orchestra debut with the beloved Mendelssohn concerto.
 After intermission, we turn to one of the largest of Richard Strauss’s symphonic poems, his monumental Ein Heldenleben, in which the composer himself is clearly the hero of the story.

 Franz Josef Haydn (1732-1809)

 Haydn composed this work in 1791, and the first performance took place in London in April or May of 1791.
 We have performed the symphony once previously, in 1958.
 Duration 23:00.